 where $a=1/(1+z)$ is the scale factor.
 After fitting different cuts of the series, we have obtained that the second term in the cosine series $c_2$ follows the oscillatory trend particularly well.
 In order to simplify the parameterization we stay with

 with only the two parameters $\Hat{H}_0$ and $A$.

-We now fit all the available bins showing the results in table \ref{tab:resultados cos2x}.
-Figure \ref{fig:ajustes modelo cos2x} displays the fit for the 8 bins in the Base+PantheonPlus and Base+Union3 samples, and for only 6 bins in the Base+DES sample, remembering this data set has a reduced redshift range.
+We now fit all the available bins showing the results in Table \ref{tab:resultados cos2x}.
+Figure \ref{fig:ajuste_cos2x} displays the fit for the 8 bins in the Base+PantheonPlus and Base+Union3 samples, and for only 6 bins in the Base+DES sample, remembering that this dataset has a reduced redshift range.

-Again, table \ref{tab:resultados cos2x} includes the $\sigma$, $\Delta$AIC and $B$ values to see the robustness of this model against a constant $H_0$.
-The parameter $A$ is different from zero up to $\sim2.3$ standard deviations, suggesting a preference for the non constant model.
-However, the scale in \cite{AIC2} states that the difference in AIC values is insufficient to favor any of the models.
-Table \ref{tab:resultados cos2x} also contains the results in each data set for only 6 bins, confirming a general improvement over the quadratic parameterization.
-On Jeffreys’ scale \cite{jeffreys1998theory}, the Bayes factors in table \ref{tab:resultados cos2x} account for a barely worth mentioning value, with the exception of the Base+DES sample, where we found a substantial preference for the non constant model.
-It is interesting to note that the latest two bins in Base+PantheonPlus and Base+Union3 don't change too much the results in each data set compared to 6 bins.
+Again, Table \ref{tab:resultados cos2x} includes the $\sigma$, $\Delta$AIC, and $B$ values to see the robustness of this model against a constant $H_0$.
+The parameter $A$ is different from zero up to $\sim2.3$ standard deviations, suggesting a preference for the non-constant model.
+However, the scale in \cite{AIC2} indicates that the difference in the AIC values is insufficient to favor any of the models.
+Table \ref{tab:resultados cos2x} also contains the results in each dataset for only 6 bins, confirming a general improvement over the quadratic parameterization.
+On Jeffreys’ scale \cite{jeffreys1998theory}, the Bayes factor accounts for a barely worth mentioning value, with the exception of the Base+DES sample, where we found a substantial preference for the non-constant model.
+It is interesting to note that the latest two bins in Base+PantheonPlus and Base+Union3 don't change too much the results in each dataset compared to 6 bins.